lsst-sitcom/sitcomtn-157/index.rst

 Selecting a Verification Ticket
 -------------------------------

-- Go to the `Kanban board <https://rubinobs.atlassian.net/jira/software/c/projects/LVV/boards/904>`_ or the `SV JIRA dashboard <https://rubinobs.atlassian.net/jira/dashboards/10183>`_ and select a verification ticket in the "To Do" column or "covered" ticket respectivelly.
+- Go to the `Kanban board <https://rubinobs.atlassian.net/jira/software/c/projects/LVV/boards/904>`_ or the `SV JIRA dashboard <https://rubinobs.atlassian.net/jira/dashboards/10183>`_ and select a verification ticket in the "To Do" column or "covered" ticket respectively.
 - Use the "Quick filter" feature to view only the tickets for a specific Science Unit.
 - For verification tickets that might need a change request:
   - Add the "ChangeRequested" label.